spacetelescope/crds/documentation/crds_users_guide/source/command_line_tools.rst

 The command line tools operate on CRDS reference and mapping files both inside and outside the CRDS cache.

 In all releases CRDS has interpreted an absolute or relative path normally.
+For example, CRDS interprets `"./"` to mean "in the current working directory".

-Until CRDS 7.3.1, CRDS interpreted filenames with no path as meaning "located inside the CRDS cache" with a path implied based on CRDS_PATH and/or other environment variables.
+As of v7.3.1 and higher, CRDS assumes filenames without a path are in the current working directory.
+(Prior to v7.3.1 CRDS interpreted filenames with no path as meaning "located inside the CRDS cache" with a path based on CRDS_PATH and/or other environment variables.)
+For example, if the current working directory contains some .fits files, you can simply pass in `*.fits` to the `--files` arg and CRDS will now interpret this as `./*.fits` automatically (see examples below).

-After CRDS 7.3.1,  CRDS interprets filenames with no path normally and assumes they are in the current working directory.

-In all releases CRDS interprets ./ normally meaning "in the current directory".

-In all releases CRDS interprets a prefix of crds:// as meaning "located inside the CRDS cache" with a path defined based on `CRDS_PATH` and/or other environment variables.
+In all releases CRDS interprets a prefix of `crds://` as meaning "located inside the CRDS cache" with a path defined based on `CRDS_PATH` and/or other environment variables.
 This same prefix is recorded in JWST and Roman data products and then interpreted on the fly by calibration s/w as needed.